An Interview with Jogyata Dallas of the Sri Chinmoy Centre

 Remember though – don’t meditate to simply have nice experiences but to make progress, as though you have embarked on a long and wonderful journey.
 Some days are rewarding and easy, others difficult, but rise above all thought of good and bad and commit to the quest of self-discovery.
 And remember that where you are struggling to quieten the mind, there also is the greatest possibility of enlightenment – that is the coalface of progress!
 If you practice every day, then every day is another step closer to the great joy and the great happiness that lies at the end of all striving.

-Jogyata has taught meditation for 27 years and is the author of several books about the subject and his encounters and experiences with Sri Chinmoy.
+Jogyata has taught meditation for over 30 years and is the author of several books about the subject and his encounters and experiences with Sri Chinmoy.
 He lives in Auckland but teaches in many other countries.
 His workshops combine humor, personal anecdotes and guided meditations and reflect his sincere love of his subject.